Nusaý Stadium

 Nusaý Stadium (Nusaý stadiony; formerly Nisa-Chandybil Stadium) is a stadium in Ashgabat, Turkmenistan.
 It is currently used mostly for football matches and serves as the home for FC Aşgabat and training of the Turkmenistan national football team.
-It has a capacity of 3000.
+It has a capacity of 3,000.

+Notable events

+The stadium was used by the Turkmenistan national football team for 1998 FIFA World Cup qualification rounds for the Asian zone matches against China, Vietnam and Tajikistan in May 1997.
+The match against China and Tajikistan was attended by 3,000 people, and against Vietnam by 2,500 people.

-The venue hosted 2022 Turkmenistan Cup Final between FC Ahal and Şagadam FK. and 2022 Turkmenistan Super Cup between Altyn Asyr FK and Şagadam FK.
+The stadium hosted the 2007 AFC Cup group stage match of Nebitçi FT and Al Faisaly SC.
+It hosted 2022 Turkmenistan Cup Final between FC Ahal and Şagadam FK. and 2022 Turkmenistan Super Cup between FC Altyn Asyr and Şagadam FK.